at The University of Utah

 Our goal is to create an active and engaging community for Psi Chi members by hosting intellectually stimulating events, and presenting members with meaningful ways to give back to their community.

 Community service is an essential aspect of the Psi Chi experience.
-We hold monthly service events to encourage our members to find meaningful ways to give back to their community.
+We hold service events to encourage our members to find meaningful ways to give back to their community.
 We also encourage active learning by presenting students with professional networking opportunities.

 Psi Chi was founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the Association for Psychological Science (APS).